leoelicos/bcs-10-command-line-word-guess/README.md

 ## Introduction

-Command Line Word Guess is a command-line application that allows the user to play a game to guess a mystery word by typing letters from the keyboard.
+Command Line Word Guess is a command-line application that allows the user to play a game to guess the name of a movie by typing letters from the keyboard.

 The app uses `inquirer` to prompt the user with queries rendered with `chalk`, and the returned data is used to determine whether the user has won or lost the game.